longgammalabs/hanji-ts-sdk/docs/HanjiSpot.md

 - `newPrice`: The new price of the order.
 - `type`: The type of the order (e.g., limit, limit_post_only).
 - `transferExecutedTokens`: Whether to transfer executed tokens automatically.
+- `maxCommission`: The upper bound of commission to pay.

 ## getMarket